Wives and Daughters: Plot summary

-At this point, Gaskell's narrative breaks off: she has died leaving the novel unfinished.
-She had related to a friend that she intended Roger to return and present Molly with a dried flower (a gift Molly had given him before his departure), as proof of his enduring love.
-In the BBC adaptation of the novel, an alternative ending was written in which Roger finds himself unwilling to leave Molly without speaking to her of his love, and they marry and return to Africa together.
+Gaskell's narrative breaks off: she had died leaving the novel unfinished.
+She had related to a friend that she intended Roger to return and present Molly with a dried flower (a gift Molly had given him before his departure) as proof of his love.
+In the BBC adaptation of the novel, an alternative ending was written in which Roger finds himself unwilling to leave Molly without speaking to her of his love and they marry and return to Africa together.